SinethembaPaula/UserInfoApp/README.md

-# User Info App - Deployment Instructions
+## How to Run

-1. Restore Database
+1. Restore the database:
    - Open SQL Server Management Studio.
    - Right-click Databases > Restore Database...
-   - Select 'Device', add `UserInfoDb.bak` from the /Database folder.
+   - Select Device, add /Database/UserInfoDb.bak, and restore.
-   - Restore.

-2. Update the connection string in `appsettings.json` to match your SQL Server.
+2. Update `appsettings.json` in the Web project with your SQL Server details.

-3. Open the solution in Visual Studio and Build.
+3. Open the solution in Visual Studio.

-4. Run the project (`UserInfoApp.Web` as Startup).
+4. Build and run the project.

-5. Log in with:
+## Test Account

 Username: testuser
 Password: Test@123

-6. See /Screenshots for expected UI.
+## Screenshots

+See /Screenshots/ folder.

+## Notes

+- For questions, contact Sinethemba Paula (0677134214, teepaula6@gmail.com)